129325239-mysenecaa/CAA-900-AzureProject/Checkpoint3/README.md

  + e3f6734...62cc2ba main -> main (forced update)
 updating local tracking ref 'refs/remotes/origin/main'
 ```

+What is the color of the text after you forcefully overwrite remote with local changes?
+- The color is _**darkolivegreen**_

 ### Part B - Manage Conflicts - Reset Local Commit Head